 The French farmer smuggling migrants in the Alps.
 (New Statesman, September 2017)

 Should we build a wall around North Wales?
-On border violence, refugees and alternatives to the current system.
+Violent borders and the alternatives.
 (London Review of Books, July 2017)

 Stuck in Sicily: the women fighting to escape sex trafficking.
 (London Review of Books, May 2016)